IQSS/geoconnect/heroku_setup.md

 # Dashboard set-up

 1. Install the Heroku CLI from https://devcenter.heroku.com/articles/heroku-cli
+  - Homebrew note from user:
+    - "With homebrew, the installation worked without a problem.
+BUT, to actually use heroku, I had to modify my PATH, like this: PATH=/usr/local/bin:$PATH; export PATH"

 1. Log into the Heroku website
 1. Create a new Heroku application
     - e.g. ```geoconnect-test```